In a 2017 national survey, it was reported that 6.4% of people ages 26 and older had done methamphetamine.

 If someone is not being mindful when it comes to sex, they could be exposing themselves to sexually transmitted diseases.

-Meth increases your body temperature.
-Someone who is abusing meth might be noticeably sweaty or hot to the touch.
+A common symptom of meth use is hyperthermia, which increases your body temperature.
+A methamphetamine user might be noticeably sweaty or hot to the touch.

 If someone is doing a lot of meth, the body temperature may rise so much that it becomes unsafe.
 Extreme hyperthermia can lead to unconsciousness or even death.